-National Farmers Market Week takes place from August 4 to August 10, 2019.
+National Farmers Market Week takes place during the first full week of August every year.
 Let’s celebrate it!
 As a small business owner, regardless of your industry, this week you have the opportunity to gain visibility, market your product, promote your brand, connect with other business owners in your community and have a great time!

 Probably there is a farmers market near you to visit during that week.
 Farmers markets bring great value to their communities: they provide access to fresh and healthy food and they stimulate local economies by creating jobs.
 In addition, they support socially active communities.
 Did you know that farmers and ranchers receive only 15 cents of every food dollar that consumers spend at traditional food outlets?
 At a farmers market, however, 100% of your food dollar goes to your local farmer.
 These statistics from the Farmers Market Coalition speak for themselves: